William Hill Sites

 European Roulette

 The most common version of roulette in Europe and Asia.
-The roulette wheel features a green single-zero (0) pocket, and has a lower House Edge than American Roulette.
+The wheel has a single green zero (0) pocket, giving it a lower House Edge than American Roulette.

 Even Bet

-A wager that one of the even numbers will win.
-Also known as ‘Pair’ in French Roulette.
+A wager that the winning number will be even.
+Also known as Pair in French Roulette.

 Even Money Bet

-An Outside Bet (like red or black) that covers half the table.
-Pays out 1 to 1.
+An Outside Bet – such as red or black – that covers roughly half the table.
+Pays 1 to 1.

 French Roulette

-A wager that one of the high numbers (19-36) will win.
-Also known as ‘Passe’ in French Roulette.
+A wager that the winning number will be between 19 and 36.
+Also known as Passe in French Roulette.

 House Edge